 She said: “Obviously the big question is – to dunk or not to dunk?
 I am confident that following this talk, cheese and wine evenings will be a thing of the past, and Beer and Biscuit evenings will reign supreme.”

-Roger Protz is probably Britain’s best known beer writer, and edits the annual Good Beer Guide, with the 2019 edition published last month.
+Roger Protz is probably Britain’s best known beer writer.
+He edited more than 20 editions of the annual CAMRA Good Beer Guide before retiring after the 2018 edition.
 He is an experienced broadcaster as well as author of the best-selling “300 beers to try before you die”.
 It would be difficult to believe you’ve not read or heard Roger, as he is prolific in his output both here and in the USA.
 He will be talking about the history and practice of serving beer from wooden casks.

 John Clarke is well-known in Greater Manchester beer circles, contributing newspaper columns as well as editing the popular “Opening Times” magazine.
 Currently chair of the Stockport and South Manchester branch of CAMRA, John has an easygoing, witty and expert presenting style.
 He’ll be sharing his passion for some of the stronger beers available at the festival including Belgian and spontaneously fermented lambic styles.

 Deputy organiser Peter Alexander said: “We are delighted three nationally-recognised experts will be dispensing wisdom and wit as well as drinks.
 Each speaker is selecting five beers for the enjoyment of their audiences.
 Demand is sure to be high for these sessions, so we recommend securing tickets early.
 And advance tickets make great Christmas gifts for those beer lovers you’ve no idea what to buy.”

 Tickets to the special tasting events are available by clicking here